DinoChiesa/salted/README.md

 * When decrypting, the tool does not check the argon2 parameters for sanity.

 * There's no option to compress the data before encrypting.

+* There's no option to specify the Argon2id parameters for generating keys.

 * When redirecting the output to stdout, the prompt for passphrase will appear in the output.